Iran seizes foreign oil tanker in Strait of Hormuz, state TV reports

 Breaking News Emails

-The seizure comes amid heightened tensions between the United States and Iran after President Donald Trump withdrew from the 2015 nuclear deal.
+The seizure comes amid heightened tensions between the United States and Iran after President Donald Trump withdrew from the 2015 nuclear deal — triggering Iran to start rolling back its commitments to the deal, a move Tehran says is reversible if sanctions are removed.

 The Revolutionary Guard said smugglers were transporting gasoline from Iran on small boats to a large tanker anchored outside Iranian territorial waters, IRIB reported, adding that the ship was carrying 1 million liters of the fuel.

-The U.S. Fifth Fleet said they were aware of reports that Iran's Revolutionary Guard had seized a foreign oil tanker with 12 crew, but did not comment further.
+The U.S. Fifth Fleet said it was aware of reports that Iran's Revolutionary Guard had seized a foreign oil tanker with 12 crew, but did not comment further.
 Lt.
-Col. Earl Brown, spokesman U.S. Central Command also said they were aware of the reports but did not comment further.
+Col. Earl Brown, a spokesman for the U.S. Central Command, also said they were aware of the reports but did not comment further.

 But an Emirati official told NBC News on Tuesday that the "tanker in question is neither UAE owned nor operated, does not carry Emirati personnel, and did not emit a distress call."